Japan–Singapore relations: Cultural relationship

 Japan and Singapore have benefited from a positive relationship over the past few decades.
 Many aspects of Japan's culture, including their food and media, became popular throughout the 1980s and 1990s throughout Singapore.
 Over the turn of the millennium, Singaporean culture has also been making inroads in Japan, such as its cultural norms and multicultural cuisines.

 Located in Jurong East, Singapore, the Jurong Japanese Garden (星和園ジュロン日本庭園 Seiwa-en Juron Nihon teien) is a park opened in 1974 that was designed to recreate the Muromachi period of 1392 to 1568 and the Azuchi–Momoyama period of 1568 to 1615.

 A 2014 study found that approximately 44 percent of Singapore regards the country's relationship with Japan as "very friendly", while 53 percent of Singaporeans believe that Japan can be trusted, though "with some reservations".

 Japan and Singapore celebrated 50 years of relations in 2016 dubbed SJ50 with a host of Japanese cultural events held a year-long in Singapore.

 Albirex Niigata Singapore FC (アルビレックス新潟シンガポール Arubirekkusu Nīgata Shingapōru) is a football club which plays in the Singapore Premier League.
 The club is a satellite team of Albirex Niigata of Japan, and its players come from Japan with some Singapore players.

 Don Quijote (株式会社ドン・キホーテ Kabushiki gaisha Don Kihōte), a discount store widely known in Japan, opened its first ever outlet outside of Japan in Singapore in 2017.
 As of 2021, it currently has 11 stores in the city-state, the highest amount of stores outside of Japan.
 The founder of Don Quijote also lives in Singapore, specifically at Sentosa.

 The first official permanent Pokémon Center (ポケモンセンター Pokemonsentā) outside of Japan opened in Singapore on 11 April 2019, specifically at Jewel Changi Airport.
-Singapore has the only known Pokémon Centre outside of Japan.
+It was the only permanent Pokémon Center outside of Japan for more than four years, until a second one opened in Taipei on 8 December 2023.

 Aspects of Singaporean cuisine has also popped up in various locations around Japan with much fanfare.
+Singaporean coffeehouse chain Ya Kun Kaya Toast opened its first outlet in Japan in the 2010s but was closed after a few years.
+It reopened a new outlet in Shinjuku in 2020.
 Bee Cheng Hiang, a Singaporean company famous for its bakkwa, opened its first Japanese outlet in Ginza on 23 September 2016.
-In 2020, Singaporean coffeehouse chain Ya Kun Kaya Toast opened its first outlet in Shinjuku.

-The style of community policing is similar in both Japan and Singapore, largely due to kōbans and neighbourhood police centres respectively.
+The style of community policing is similar in both Japan and Singapore, due to Singapore's adaption of Japanese policing system of kōban to Singapore's neighbourhood police posts.